+If you are concerned, you should contact your doctor, pelvic floor physical therapist or gynecologist.
 Testing for pelvic organ prolapse is typically done by a specialist with the vulsalva movement, where you bear down as though trying to squeeze out a big poop or a baby.
 Some specialists will have you sit on a straddle chair or stand, although many do the test when you are lying down.
-It is best to have the check done during your fertile period when your uterus is at its highest.
+It is best to have the check done during your fertile time when your uterus is at its highest.
 When you see your pelvic health specialist for a checkup, you can let them know at what stage in your menstrual cycle you are.

-That’s right!
-Friends in high places 🙂 The friends to your pelvic floor are a network of tendinous structures that are part of your body’s network of connective tissue (fascia).
+The ligaments of the uterus are like friends to your pelvic floor, forming a network of tendinous structures that are part of your body’s network of connective tissue (fascia).
 Fascia is like the glue that holds your body together.
 It includes connective structures such as ligaments and tendons.
-Within your pelvis, your fascia acts like a suspension system above your pelvic floor that can provide additional support for your organs.
-The human fascial system has only gained proper attention in the last few decades.
-It is still not fully understood but is truly fascianating (excuse the pun!)
+Within your pelvis, your fascia acts like a suspension system above your pelvic floor that provides additional support for your organs.

 It is important to note that fascial tissue is not uniform in its density.
-Your fascia is designed by your body to distribute load.
-Tom Myers refers to this as “tensegrity” (tension with integrity).
+Your fascia is designed by your body to distribute load in what is known as biotensegrity4.
 Throughout your body (including your pelvis) the direction of fibres and the strength of fascial tissues will be based on your specific patterns of movement.
 Fascia has viscoelastic properties – viscous as in having a thick sticky consistency (like honey) and elastic meaning that it can stretch.
-This combination of viscosity and elasticity allow fascia to stretch slowly then return to the original state slowly over time after the strain is removed (much like the “Stretch Armstrong” toys that you can stretch really far and then when released, they slowly return to their original shape).
+This combination of viscosity and elasticity allows your fascia to stretch slowly then return to the original state slowly over time after the strain is removed (much like the “Stretch Armstrong” toys that you can stretch really far and then when released, they slowly return to their original shape).